pkic/pqccm/README.md

 **EJBCA**

 EJBCA PKI software can create CAs and issue X.509 certificates signed using Post-Quantum algorithms.
-Available for private test.
-Dilithium is on the roadmap for Q1 2023.
+Available for private test, with public test avaialability scheduled for Q1 2023.

 ## Fortanix